Safe Exercise Routines for Arthritic Dogs

 Working With a Canine Rehabilitation Professional

-If you haven’t already, I really encourage you to at least have one consultation with a certified canine rehabilitation practitioner (CCRP) or a veterinary rehabilitation specialist.
+If you haven’t already, at least one consultation with a certified canine rehabilitation practitioner (CCRP) or a veterinary rehabilitation specialist is worth pursuing.
 They can:

 Frequently Asked Questions